Expand To Show Full Article

 In this article, we will explore the history behind the temple, how to reach there, and some interesting facts about it!

-Introduction to Babulnath Temple
+Introduction to Babulnath Mandir

 Legend has it that about two centuries ago, the southeast portion of Malabar Hill, where Babulnath’s ancient temple is located, belonged to one Panduranga, a wealthy goldsmith.
 His cattle were grazing there.
 It was grazing land, so Babul, the caretaker of Panduranga’s cattle, was enquiring why a cow Kapila stopped giving milk.
 Babul reported that the cow reaches a point where it puts out all of its milk before coming home.
 Babul could not explain why.